ywinf/Big-Pictures/README.md

 Provide a clear mental model
 Bridge theory and real-world engineering

-They are not detailed specifications — they are tools to think, structure, and communicate complexity.
+These are not summaries of standards — they are system-level explanations of how things actually work.

+📌 Examples

+(Preview — open images in full resolution for details)

+Functional Safety

+Automotive Cybersecurity

+AUTOSAR

 🌍 Scope

-The Big Pictures in this repository cover different domains, for example:
+The Big Pictures in this repository cover multiple domains, including, but not limited to:

-Automotive systems (e.g. Functional Safety, Cybersecurity, AUTOSAR) Software architecture & system design
+Automotive systems (Functional Safety, Cybersecurity, AUTOSAR) Software architecture & system design
 Computer fundamentals and computing models
 General engineering and technical concepts